10 Recession-Proof Stocks To Invest In

 Johnson & Johnson

-Johnson & Johnson (JNJ) is the largest healthcare firm in the world, comprised of pharmaceutical, consumer, and medical devices and diagnostics divisions.
+Johnson & Johnson (JNJ) is the largest healthcare firm in the world, comprised of pharmaceutical, consumer and medical devices and diagnostics divisions.
 It’s a “dividend aristocrat,” which means it’s listed in the S&P 500 index and has at least a 25-year history of increasing dividends.
 As of Oct.
-19, the stock was trading at $178.23 with a one-year target estimate of $190.00.
-On a scale from 1 (strong buy) to 5 (sell), the analyst consensus is 2.3.
+19, the stock was trading at $164.37 with a one-year target estimate of $185.19.
+On a scale from 1 to 5, the analyst consensus is 2.4.

 NextEra Energy Inc. (NEE) is the parent of Florida Power & Light Co.
-Its renewable energy segment generates and sells natural gas, nuclear, wind and solar power throughout the U.S. The stock traded at $78.71 on July 15 and has a one-year target estimate of $91.83.
-The analysts’ recommendation rating is a 2, or “buy.”
+Its renewable energy segment generates and sells natural gas, nuclear, wind and solar power throughout the U.S. The stock traded at $73.01 on Oct.
+19 and has a one-year target estimate of $97.30.
+The analysts’ recommendation rating is a 1.9, or “strong buy.”

 Albertsons (ACI) is a food and drug retailer with over 2,200 stores in 34 states under brands like Albertsons, Safeway, Jewel-Osco, Shaw’s, United Supermarkets and more.
-The company just declared a dividend of $0.12 per share, payable on Aug.
+The company declared a dividend of $0.12 per share, paid on Aug.
 10 to shareholders of record as of July 26 of this year.
 Currently trading at $26.99, ACI has a 2.7 “buy” recommendation rating and a one-year price target of $33.28.

 In a recession, consumers are always looking for a bargain.
 Discount retailers tend to do well since they offer products people need at a good price.
 Here are two discount retail stocks to consider.

-Target (TGT) has over 1,900 retail stores and offers household goods, apparel, food and beverages, health and beauty aids, and more, and an increasing online presence.
-Although most analysts (18 out of 26) are currently recommending it as a hold, the stock has a one-year target price estimate of $186.68, compared with its July 15 closing price of $146.67.
+Target (TGT) has over 1,900 retail stores and offers household goods, apparel, food, beverages, health and beauty aids, and more, and an increasing online presence.
+Although most analysts — 18 out of 26 — are currently recommending it as a “hold,” the stock has a one-year target price estimate of $191.89 compared with its Oct.
+19 closing price of $155.39.